pyconll/pyconll/README.md

 conda install -c pyconll pyconll
 ```

 This package is designed for, and only tested with python 3.4 and up and will not be backported to python 2.x or to any versions older than python 3.4 as this release has reached end of support starting in 2020.
+Python 3.4 will remain supported through pyconll version 2.x.

 ### Motivation